Immigrant Workers Resource Guide

 Freelance Workers’ Rights

-Under the Freelance Isn’t Free Act, freelance workers have a right to be paid on time and in full for work that has been performed.
-The law requires that all contracts valued at $800 dollars or more be in writing, including an itemization of all of the services and the date that payment must be made.
+Under the Freelance Isn’t Free Act, freelance workers have a right to be paid on time and in full for work they have performed.
+The law requires that all contracts valued at $800 dollars or more be in writing and include itemization of all of the services provided, and the date that payment must be made.
 The law prohibits late payments and retaliation against the freelance worker.
-If the hiring party violates the law, the worker may be entitled to liquidated damages of up to double the amount that was originally owed on the contract.
+If the hiring party violates the law, the worker may be entitled to compensation of up to double the amount that was originally owed on the contract.

 Who is covered?